Mizzou-CBMI/COSMOS2/README.rst

 __________

 We've been using quite a bit of AWS Batch for the past year, and this is by far the most developed and supported DRM.
-It's pretty hard to continue to DRMs that we're not using in our day-to-day.
+It's pretty hard to continue to support DRMs that we're not using in our day-to-day.
 That is mostly left to the community using Cosmos.
-It is a single class that people often tweak for their particular distributed computing environment, see the classes in cosmos/job/drm, the interface only has a handful of methods that must work.
+It is a single class that people often tweak for their particular distributed computing environment, see the classes in cosmos/job/drm, the interface only has a handful of methods that must be implemented.

 Make sure to check out examples/ex_awsbatch.py for details about how to use the AWS Batch DRM.
 Jobs submit and terminate much faster than any other DRM.
 This is a great way to utilize cheap AWS spot